 How Long Does It Take To Learn Cybersecurity?

 A Bachelor’s degree in cybersecurity will take four years to complete.
 You can follow it up with a two-year Master’s degree.
 Alternatively, you can learn cybersecurity through online resources and courses.
 Doing so will take you anywhere from six months to a year to learn the basics and be ready for a workplace.
 If you want to master a certain specialty, you’ll have to enroll in a bootcamp, which adds three to six months to your learning journey.

 What Are the Minimum Requirements To Get Into Cybersecurity?

 The minimum requirements to get into cybersecurity are a high school diploma or GED.
-However, if you want to pursue a career in cybersecurity, it is highly recommended to have a Bachelor’s degree in the technical field like computer science, information technology, etc. Alternatively, you can take a cyber security course and specialize in a certain sub-field through bootcamps after acquiring some basic knowledge about the subject.
+However, if you want to pursue a career in cybersecurity, it is highly recommended to have a Bachelor’s degree in a technical field like computer science, information technology, etc. Alternatively, you can take a cyber security course and specialize in a certain sub-field through bootcamps after acquiring some basic knowledge about the subject.

 Additionally, you should have knowledge about cloud computing, SaaS models, ethical hacking, and penetration testing.
 Familiarity with different operating systems is also a plus.
 Soft skills needed for a cybersecurity position include critical thinking, problem-solving, attention to detail, and strong verbal and written communication.

 The best way to learn cybersecurity depends on your existing skills, learning method, and dedication to the skill.
 By now, you should know how to start learning cybersecurity and the best practices you need to focus on.